kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 Embarking on my tech talk journey back in January 2019 has been nothing short of an adventure.
 With over 20 talks under my belt since _(and more coming up)_, each one has been a learning curve, offering invaluable insights.
 This guide is a distillation of those lessons, tailored for my fellow developers and colleagues, aiming to provide a practical roadmap for crafting (at least) "good enough" talks.

-_For a glimpse into my speaking adventures, feel free to visit [my collection](https://kelset.dev/tags/talk/)._
+_Usual disclaimer: these are MY personal rules that I use for MY talks.
+This guide is not a silver bullet for everyone.
+Please pick and choose what you want from it.
+To get an idea of comes out, check [my past talks](https://kelset.dev/tags/talk/)._

-## My Approach to Crafting a Tech Talk
+## Approach to Crafting a Tech Talk

 Creating a tech talk for me is akin to storytelling, where the audience's engagement and takeaway are paramount.
 My strategy revolves around a few core principles: